A Derivation of Intelligence from Guided Relation-Creation

 Let:

-be the real field affected by action.
+be the real field affected by action under world-condition .

 Let: